lewisccx/Team2/README.md

 ### Player Manual
 1. Select "Player" option
-2. Select "Level" option
+2. Select "Level" option (1-5)
 3. Select "Vehicle" option
 4. Select "Play" option

 ### Developer Manual
 1. All the elements displayed (included vehicle, buildings, pedestrian and etc) in the game are located in the “VRsafeRiding ” > “Assets” folder
-2. All the backend c# scripts are located in the “VRsafeRiding ” > “Assets” > “Scripts” folder
+2. All the backend C# scripts are located in the “VRsafeRiding ” > “Assets” > “Scripts” folder

 ### Game Rules
- 1. Answer all 8 quiz questions in the game, they are located all over the map
+ 1. Answer all 8 quiz questions in the game which are located all over the map
- 2. Avoid hitting pedestrians as well as hitting by vehicle and pedestrian in the game
+ 2. Avoid hitting pedestrians as well as getiing hit by vehicle and pedestrian in the game
  3. Each question act as a checkpoint(save game progress) in the game
- 4. To restart the game, click on the restart menu located the start of the map .
+ 4. To restart the game, click on the restart menu located the at the start of the map .

 ## Demo
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/tC1cVljr4Yc/0.jpg)](https://www.youtube.com/watch?v=tC1cVljr4Yc)